sh1ro47/Real-Estate-Price-Prediction/README.md

-# Real-Estate-Price-Prediction
-Here's a professional and detailed `README.md` file for your **Real Estate Price Prediction** project, ideal for GitHub:

----

 # 🏡 Real Estate Price Prediction - Mumbai Region

 This project focuses on predicting real estate prices in Mumbai using data sourced from **99acres.com**.
 After performing thorough data cleaning and transformation, multiple regression models were implemented and evaluated to find the best predictor.